filipecalegario/awesome-generative-ai/README.md

 # Datasets

+* [Ego-Exo4D](https://ai.meta.com/blog/ego-exo4d-video-learning-perception/): a foundational dataset by Meta for research on video learning and multimodal perception
 * [Carolina](https://sites.usp.br/corpuscarolina/corpus/): General Corpus of Contemporary Brazilian Portuguese with provenance and typology information - Corpus Geral do Português Brasileiro Contemporâneo
 * [RedPajama-Data-v2 by Together AI](https://together.ai/blog/redpajama-data-v2): an open dataset with 30 trillion tokens for training Large Language Models
 * [Have I Been Trained?](https://haveibeentrained.com/): tool for searching 5.8 billion images used to train popular AI art models